 A great way to think of dark roast coffee is: “Taste the heat, not the sweet.”
 That’s because the robust, nutty flavor of the roasting overwhelms the fruity, complex flavor of the coffee bean.
 Dark roasts pair well with milk and cream because they smooth out the robust, sometimes bitter flavor.

 FUN FACT: The idea that dark roasts have more caffeine is an urban legend.
 In fact, dark roast beans have the same amount of caffeine as their lighter counterparts.

 If you want to find the best-tasting dark roast coffee, we wrote these in-depth reviews for you.
+Dark roast coffee is a delicious option, and these brands are the best you can find!
 We paired them with a quick buyer’s guide at the end to give you an idea of not only what’s good, but why.

 Comparison of Our Favorite Brands